jojo46862/Zatura-Space-Shit/Planes/Inner Planes/Material Plane.md

 Each planet has it's own biosphere that is to be noted and generally understood for your own survival.
 The plane itself lacks breathable air so stay within the gravity sphere of your ship and your survival will greatly increase.
 The nature of this plane being surrounded by all other planes means that it is one that has unique dangers from all the rest.
 Prepare yourself for anything and everything as the danger, while not focused, is diverse.

 ### THE LOCALS
 Within the material plane you can find all sorts of races.
 There are very few races that do not reside or even travel to the material plane, but those who don't come here normally are the really nasty bastards.
 Odds are if you are reading this book you are not well versed in the planes, so lets get started.
 You got your common Dwarfs, Elves, Gnomes, Dragonborn, Humans, and more.
 The interesting races are those with connections to the [[Astral Plane]], including the Kalashtar, Githyanki, Githzerai, and Mind Flayers.
+Oh yeah mind flayers, those guys are real assholes.
+They mess with your mind and just really mess you up.
+A few of them are know to travel to planets and attempt to take part of the population to turn into more mind flayers.
+It's disgusting and I've had a few crappy encounters with these mind flayers.

 ### MYSTERIES
+A few of the questions within the realm are how did it come to be?
+Did all life originate from this plane?
+Why do all the planes circle around this one?
+All grand

 ### POLITICS/RELIGION